petermcneil/scripts/README.md

 2. proxy
 3. update_old

-It is recommended you add the project path to your `$PATH` env and to the `sudoers` file with `NOPASSWD` for ease of use.
+To install add the script to `/usr/local/bin/`.

 ## update
 **Language**: python